 McGee, called up to the Cardinals from Class AAA Louisville in May 1982, went hitless in his first four big-league at-bats.
 He broke through in dramatic fashion against the Braves on May 13, 1982, at Atlanta.

-Braves manager Joe Torre countered by lifting Hanna and bringing in left-hander Al Hrabosky, the former Cardinals closer.
+Braves manager Joe Torre countered by lifting Preston Hanna and bringing in Al Hrabosky, the former Cardinals closer.
 McGee greeted the “Mad Hungarian” with a RBI-single to left.
 St. Louis went on to a 10-9 victory.
 Boxscore

 Said McGee: “That was my first big-league hit and I’ve got to feel pretty good about it.
 I know I can play defense and run the bases.
 I just hope I can get some bat experience.”